Sections in this page

 The Australian Children's Education and Care Quality Authority (ACECQA) maintain a website containing information for families on comparing early learning services, fees and vacancies.
 You can use the Starting Blocks website to shortlist early childhood education and care services, view fees and quality ratings and estimate out-of-pocket costs.

-Below is an overview of South Australian services regulated by the Education Standards Board.
-For information about our work and our regulatory practice, see Our role.
+Education and care services in South Australia that fall within the National Quality Framework or the state-based law are regulated by the Education Standards Board.
+For more information about our regulatory practice, see Our role.

 Long day-care, family day-care, out of school hours care services and preschools are mostly regulated under the National Quality Framework (NQF).

 Long day-care: a centre-based form of service which provides all-day or part-time care for children age birth to six who attend on a regular basis.

 Preschool: a service that provides an early childhood education program, delivered by a qualified teacher, often but not necessarily on a sessional basis in a dedicated service.
 Alternative terms used for preschool include kindergarten.